circleci/circleci-docs/jekyll/_cci2/language-java.md

 order: 4
 ---

-This guide will help you get started with a Java application on CircleCI.
+This guide will help you get started with a Java application building with Gradle on CircleCI.

 * TOC
 {:toc}